jeffqchen/Saturn8DINMod/README.md

 <img src="./Pics/pins_5.jpg" width="600px" />

 Correct any crooked pins with the needle.
 I find it very easy to bend and correct pins with a syringe needle.
-Sometimes I use this method to bend chip pins including CPU pins.
+Sometimes I use this method to bend chip pins, including CPU pins.

 <img src="./Pics/pins_6.jpg" width="600px" />
 <img src="./Pics/pins_7.jpg" width="600px" />